-While this might sound easy, it can be really tricky if you have no prior knowledge of how to start an essay about yourself.
+While this might sound easy, it can be really tricky if you have no prior knowledge of starting an essay about yourself.
 There is more to writing an essay about yourself than simply listing your experiences and achievements.

 Before starting, list all your weaknesses and strengths - whether emotional, physical, spiritual or mental.
 Ask yourself questions such as who are the people who have influenced your life?
 Do you have any special abilities and skills that set you apart from others?

 Choose the most suitable essay structure.
 The five-paragraph essay structure will be convenient if you have not been advised to use a more specific essay format.
 The structure of the five-paragraph essay is outlined below;

 Contact us to check the uniqueness of your paper.
 We offer a plagiarism checking service!

 Here is the structure of a typical five-paragraph essay once all pieces of the puzzle are put together;

 Planning is the key to success: Ever heard the quote, “By failing to prepare, you are preparing to fail”?
 Planning for your essay sounds like a waste of time, especially during the busy exam season, but it really pays off to plan.